-Urban safety and security

-This concept can be understood in many different ways that change from one language to the other, and from one region or country to another.
-In Latin America, it is commonly referred to as "citizen security"; in Europe, it is commonly referred to as "urban security"; in Africa, it is commonly referred to as "urban safety"; and in Asia, the concept is integrated into the broader concept of "human security".
+Urban safety and security This concept can be understood in many different ways that change from one language to the other, and from one region or country to another.
+In Latin America, it is commonly referred to as "citizens security"; in Europe, it is commonly referred to as "urban security"; in Africa, it is commonly referred to as "urban safety"; and in Asia, the concept is integrated into the broader concept of "human security".
 However, common to all is that it is citizen-centred and distinct from "national security" or "public security", which refer to the role of the State.
 In UN-Habitat's working definition, urban safety and security is considered to be "a public good that results from the dynamic interplay between risk and resilience factors, the equitable enjoyment of which can be improved as a result of changes in protective action and the broader urban context.
-It takes into consideration how to enhance a person's individual rights and well-being, in terms of their physical, social and psychological integrity, in addition to addressing the prevention of crime and violence, emphasizing the role of all urban inhabitants regardless of socioeconomic status, gender, race, ethnicity or religion - to be able to fully participate in the social, economic and political opportunities that cities have to offer, in particular at all levels of planning and decision-making, in the development and implementation of policies contributing to the realization of safety and security in cities."2 The UN-Habitat definition is the adopted reference for urban safety and security in the Guidelines.
+It takes into consideration how to enhance a person's individual rights and well-being, in terms of their physical, social and psychological integrity, in addition to addressing the prevention of crime and violence, emphasizing the role of all urban inhabitants - regardless of socioeconomic status, gender, race, ethnicity or religion - to be able to fully participate in the social, economic and political opportunities that cities have to offer, in particular at all levels of planning and decision-making, in the development and implementation of policies contributing to the realization of safety and security in cities."
+2 The UN-Habitat definition is the adopted reference for urban safety and security in the present guidelines.
+Violence The intentional use of physical force or power, threatened or actual, against oneself, another person, or a group or community, that either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment or deprivation.
+3